AtelierArith/TerminalSystemMonitor.jl/README.md

 ## Why not `bottom`?

-You can also use bottom, also known as the btm command:
+You can also use [bottom](https://github.com/ClementTsang/bottom), also known as the `btm` command:

 ```
 btm -b
 ```

-However, TerminalSystemMonitor.jl offers a cross-platform solution that integrates directly with Julia, providing similar functionality in a familiar environment.
+However, our Julia package [TerminalSystemMonitor.jl](https://github.com/AtelierArith/TerminalSystemMonitor.jl) offers a cross-platform solution that integrates directly with Julia, providing similar functionality in a familiar environment.